-"This project is creating synergies that will ensure our Ministries work collaboratively to implement multi-sectoral approaches to kick-out TB and occupational lung diseases in Lesotho", the PS Ministry of Mining said.
+"This project is creating synergies that will ensure our Ministries work collaboratively to implement multisectoral approaches to kick-out TB and occupational lung diseases in Lesotho", the PS Ministry of Mining said.

 The renovations shall involve removing and replacing the current roof covering with a proposed economical and maintenance free aluminium sisalation membrane to prevent rain water penetration and formation of water drops caused by water vapour.
 The current roof covering has been letting in water especially during the rainy season.
 In addition, the damaged doors to the secure areas will be replaced by new ones with a heated viewing window.
 The new doors to the Ante Rooms will be replaced by aluminium ones that interlock with electromagnetic latches to ensure that when one door is open the other cannot open.

 Furthermore, the existing wooden pass boxes will be replaced with heavy duty metal pass boxes in GL powder coating.
-The cracked walls and broken water pipes will also be reinforced and replaced respectively to ensure they are sealed to safeguard specimens in the laboratory and prevent accidents.
-The Ministry of Health shall engage a contractor to undertake the above and many other renovation works.
-Additionally, since some of the works involve specialized knowledge there shall also be some nominated sub-contractors to undertake these works.
+The cracked walls and broken water pipes will also be reinforced a Curr respectively to ensure they are sealed specimens in the laboratory and prevent accidents.